Singaporean made honorary MBE for community work in Wales

 “If you go to the palace, you can only bring three people with you,” she said.
 “Whereas for something like this, it could actually be a really nice celebration not just for me, but also for the people I work with.”

-But Ms Shereen said her community work, which kicked off after her husband offered her name for a job as an accountant at a youth charity, is far from done.
+Ms Shereen added that her community work, which kicked off after her husband offered her name for a job as an accountant at a youth charity, is far from done.

 “You do this work because you want to help people, not because you want to get some extra alphabets after your name,” she said, referring to the official title granted to MBE recipients.